Real-Time Data Exchange (RTDE) Guide

 string |

-Setup the outputs recipe.
+Set up the outputs recipe.
 At the moment the CON only supports one output recipe.
 The package should contain all desired output variables.
-The variables names is a list of comma separated variable name strings.
+The variable names are a comma-separated list of variable name strings.

 Return